Table of Contents:

-Yeah, this Singaporean law is one of the funniest we have ever heard of.
-Chewing gum (except from dental and nicotine gums) is officially forbidden in Singapore.
+One of the interesting facts of Singapore is that yeah, this Singaporean law is one of the funniest we have ever heard of.
+Chewing gum (except dental and nicotine gums) is officially forbidden in Singapore.

 You won’t find a chewing gum in any store.
-Only doctor can prescribe it to you!
-Why Singapore have such a weird law?
-It is all about the cleanliness.
-The government’s main goal is to keep the country neat and we all know how many people throw the chewing gum on the street, without thinking how disgusting it is.
+Only a doctor can prescribe it to you!
+Why does Singapore have such a weird law?
+It is all about cleanliness.
+The government’s main goal is to keep the country clean, and we all know how many people throw the chewing gum on the street, without thinking about how disgusting it is.
+So no chewing gum!

-There are other city-states in the world, like for example Vatican, but Singapore is the only one situated on the island (and 62 small islets).
+This is one of the coolest facts of Singapore.
+There are only two surviving city-states in the world, Monaco, the Vatican, and Singapore.
+But Singapore is the only one situated on an island (and 62 small islets).

-What’s interesting, Singapore is a really small country but it’s not the smallest on Earth.
+What’s more interesting, Singapore is a really small country, but it’s not the smallest on Earth.

-If you have ever been in South East Asia, or at least read something about this area of the world, you must have heard of Marina Bay Sands.
+One of the cool facts about Singapore is the next one!
+If you have ever been to South East Asia, or at least read something about this area of the world, you must have heard of the Marina Bay Sands.
 This is the most famous hotel not only in Singapore but also in the whole ASEAN.

 You can read the detailed review of Marina Bay Sands and other hotels in Singapore here.

-Some people still don’t realise that Singapore is not only a city but also a country.
+Interesting facts about Singapore: The History of the City-StateOne of the very interesting facts about Singapore is that some people still don’t realize that Singapore is not only a city but also a country.
 When talking with other people, we often hear that they thought Singapore is just another Malaysian city like Kuala Lumpur.

-It is not but these countries are connected to each other.
+It is not anymore, although these countries are connected to each other.
 Some Malaysian people go to Singapore to work and earn money.
 And Singaporean people visit Malaysia very often during their free time (like weekends).

-When we were in Singapore last year (in 2015), Singapore celebrated 50 anniversary of its existence.
-It become independent from Malaysia in 1965.
+One of the great facts about Singapore is that when we were in Singapore in 2015, Singapore was just celebrating the 50th anniversary of its existence.
+It became independent from Malaysia in 1965.

-It is worth to mention that though the years, Singapore was also dependent on Japan and Great Britain.
+Another of the interesting Singapore facts worth mentioning is that through the years, Singapore was also a territory of Japan and Great Britain.

 Singha means lion in the Malay language, that’s why Singapore is also called The Lion City.
-The lion head is also a symbol of Singapore. it’s funny because actually no lion have ever lived in that area.
+The lion head is also the symbol of Singapore.
+It’s funny because actually, no lion has ever lived in that area.

-For the government of Singapore it doesn’t really matter.
-They say that lion represents the strength, excellence and courage, that’s why it a symbol of their country.
+For the government of Singapore, it doesn’t really matter.
+They say that a lion represents strength, excellence, and courage, and that’s why it’s the symbol of their country.

-It is almost unbelievable but one of every six Singaporean households have more than US $1.000.000 fortune!
-And we are talking about the disposable wealth, means that properties, businesses, cars etc. don’t count!
+It is almost unbelievable but one of every six Singaporean households has a fortune of more than US $1,000,000!
+And we are talking about disposable wealth here; meaning that property, businesses, cars, etc have not even been taken into count!

 Singapore has the highest percentage of millionaires in the world.
 How awesome is that?

-Some people think the Singlish (also known as the Singaporean English) isn’t supposed to be spoken because it is not exquisite enough.
+Some people think that Singlish (also known as the Singaporean English) isn’t supposed to be spoken because it is not exquisite enough.

-That’s the one that was super interesting for us.
-Have you ever seen a lake and gondolas inside the shopping mall?
+That’s one of the facts of Singapore that was super interesting for us.
+Have you ever seen a lake and gondolas inside a shopping mall?

 We did only once and it was in Singapore!
-More specifically, inside the Marina Square Shopping Mall.
+More specifically, inside the Marina Bay Sands Shopping Mall.